 Thank you for enthusiasm!
 I will try to be as thorough as I can, with apologies if this sounds like something a Sith might write.
-Several theater companies and schools have expressed interest in performance rights, but at this time Lucasfilm is allowing only a few scenes to be read/performed at book events where I appear.
+Several theater companies and schools have expressed interest in performance rights, but those rights are owned by the respective movie studios.
+At this time Lucasfilm (for my Star Wars books), Universal (for Get Thee Back to the Future) and Paramount (for Much Ado About Mean Girls) is allowing only a few scenes to be read/performed at book events where I appear.
 When I say “a few scenes,” I don’t mean specific scenes—I just mean that at my book events I read a few speeches and often will have audience members join me in reading some scenes.
-Lucasfilm, thus far, has been clear and consistent that public performances or readings of any kind—whether for money, for free, or as part of a fundraiser—are not allowed.
-You may have heard of theaters or other groups doing readings or performances of my books; up to this point, none of those have been authorized by Lucasfilm.
-While I appreciate the enthusiasm of people who write me and say, “I know your website says performances aren’t allowed, but…” my answer is the same: the copyright for the William Shakespeare’s Star Wars books are in Lucasfilm’s name, so performance permission is not mine to give.
+These movie studios have been clear and consistent that public performances or readings of any kind—whether for money, for free, or as part of a fundraiser—are not allowed.
+You may have heard of theaters or other groups doing readings or performances of my licensed books; up to this point, none of those have been authorized by anyone.
+While I appreciate the enthusiasm of people who write me and say, “I know your website says performances aren’t allowed, but…” my answer is the same: the copyright for these books are in the movie studios’ names, so performance permission is not mine to give.
 I will update the website if and when this changes.
 Thanks for your interest!

 Are there other Shakespearean adaptations you’ve considered?

 Definitely.
 I often get asked to write a Shakespearean version of The Lord of the Rings.
 Years ago, just after William Shakespeare’s Star Wars came out, I wrote to J.K.
 Rowling’s people and asked about writing William Shakespeare’s History of Hogwarts, a play written by Shakespeare (who was, obviously, a wizard) with Godric Gryffindor, Helga Hufflepuff, Rowena Ravenclaw, and Salazar Slytherin as the main characters.
-They very politely said no. The adaptation I still dream of doing is William Shakespeare’s The Princess Bride, which I imagine would be a fun mix of the William Goldman book and the Rob Reiner film.
-Other thoughts along the way have includes Back to the Future, Star Trek, The Godfather, and Indiana Jones.
+They very politely said no. 🙂 The adaptation I still dream of doing is William Shakespeare’s The Princess Bride, which I imagine would be a fun mix of the William Goldman book and the Rob Reiner film.
+Other thoughts along the way have included Star Trek, The Godfather, and Indiana Jones.
 I was even asked once, at a book event, to write Shakespeare’s My Little Pony.
 In reality, though many of these are very fun ideas, who knows what will actually happen?

-Is Ian available for public events, like readings or signings?
+Are you available for public events, like readings or signings?

 Absolutely!
-Contact Ian for more information.
+Contact me for more information.